 - Subglandular: A subglandular approach is a more traditional breast augmentation technique that places the implant beneath the breast tissue but above the pectoralis muscle.
 Though this placement approach can cause the implant to look and feel a bit less natural, the recovery period can be easier using a subglandular approach.
 In addition, the subglandular approach can make the lower portion of the breast appear fuller and more round after the procedure.
 However, patients should be aware that the subglandular approach can also increase the risk of post-operative rippling and capsular contracture.
 Because of these risks, Dr. Zemmel performs subglandular breast augmentation only in very select cases.

-To help you navigate the decision of which pocket location and type is best for your individual needs, Dr. Zemmel spends time during the consultation process to ensure you have a mutual understanding of your surgical expectations.
-After this conversation, Dr. Zemmel can assist you in choosing the breast implant placement technique that can most effectively achieve your needs and goals.
+To help you navigate the decision of which pocket location and type is best for your individual needs, Dr. Zemmel spends time during the breast augmentation consultation process to ensure you have a mutual understanding of your surgical expectations.
+After this conversation, your surgeon can assist you in choosing the breast implant placement technique that can most effectively achieve your needs and goals.

 No Touch Implant Placement

 Throughout the consultation process and the weeks leading up to your breast augmentation, Dr. Zemmel seeks to achieve your cosmetic goals and give you accurate and realistic expectations for your procedure.
-Since there are so many choices to be made in regard to breast implant options and surgical techniques, Dr. Zemmel strives to ensure that each of his patients is able to make well-educated decisions about her health and feels comfortable with her choices before going into surgery.
+Since there are so many choices to be made in regard to breast implant options and breast surgery techniques, our board-certified plastic surgeon strives to ensure that each of his patients is able to make well-educated decisions about her health and feels comfortable with her choices before going into surgery.
 If you would like to learn more about breast augmentation surgery, or if you would like to schedule a consultation, please contact us today.